1. A Challenging Project

 Galaxies will serve as nurseries for the perpetual automatic production of additional stars, as well as the assimilation of the left-over material of stars that have died.

 Stars produced in Tier 5, will have additional properties when grouped together by gravity.
-Therefore, by means of gravity, together with dark matter and dark energy (or the new "current" prevailing view of their theoretical equivalents), the vast cosmic web will provide a nursery for the perpetual self-management of galaxies and of the universe as a whole.
+Therefore, by means of gravity, together with dark matter and dark energy (or the new "current" prevailing theoretical equivalents), the vast cosmic web will provide a nursery for the perpetual self-management of galaxies and of the universe as a whole.

 — o o o —